laplandin/fisht-travel/devguide.md

     `git push origin <nameOfBranch>`

-4. Go to bitbucket and create new pull request.
-Setup me as reviewer (soooy@gmail.com)
+4. Go to GitHub and create new pull request.
+Setup project-lead as reviewer
 5. Wait when I review your code.

 Last two steps for cases, when you not have permission for directly merge your code into repository.